franciscorichter/EPIMOS/README.md

 **Environmental Prediction and Imputation Modular Statistical System**

 ## Overview
 EPIMOS (Environmental Prediction and Imputation Modular Statistical System) is a comprehensive framework designed to predict and impute missing environmental variables through a modular statistical approach.
-This system facilitates the preprocessing, modeling, and prediction of environmental data on both daily and yearly scales.
+This system facilitates the preprocessing, modeling, and prediction of environmental data on different time scales.

 ## Features
 - **Modular Design**: The system is built with a modular approach, making it flexible and extensible.